yukicyk/nanopore-bac-genome-assembly/docs/SOP_ONT_bacterial_WGS.md

    - **Illumina-only data**: No polishing is performed on the SPAdes assembly.
 - **Evaluation**: The final assembly is evaluated using:
   - **QUAST**: To compare against a reference genome and assess assembly quality metrics (N50, number of contigs, etc.).
+- **Plasmid Identification**: The final polished assembly is analyzed with MOB-suite to identify and characterize plasmid-derived contigs.
+This tool predicts plasmid mobility and identifies known replicon families.
+For ONT-based assemblies, `Flye` is run with the `--plasmids flag` to aid in separating chromosomal and plasmid sequences.
 - **Annotation**: The final polished assembly is annotated using **Bakta** (default) or **Prokka**.
 The choice is configured in `config/config.yaml`.

 ### 8.5 Deliverables